Charoen Rat Road: History

 Originally, throughout the length of the road, used to be the Maeklong railway line, ran from the Mahachai station in Samut Songkhram Province as far as to the terminal station of Pak Khlong San station which used to be located on the inactive Khlongsan Plaza market (due to the expiration of the land lease agreement with the SRT in 2020).
 During the time of Field Marshal Sarit Thanarat's government in 1961, the terminal station of Pak Khlong San station in Maeklong railway line was dismantled and changed the terminal station to Talat Phlu Station, but with the local claiming that the products could not be brought into Phra Nakhon district.
 Therefore, the railway line became operated as Wongwian Yai station in the Wongwian Yai quarter instead.

 As for the Pak Khlong San station was dismantled, the railway was filled in to make way for the road and bus stops, to ease traffic congestion in Bangkok by connecting between Somdet Phrachao Taksin Road and Charoen Nakhon Road.
 The road still shows traces of having been a railway track before, as seen from the middle of the road surface.
 The narrow condition of the road along the railway zone in the past is also still evident.

-Charoen Rat Road served as a large wholesale area for more than 30 years until an era when equipment from China and untanned leather from Thailand began to be imported here by Chinese investors.
-At present, on Charoen Rat Road, it will find a lot of Chinese leather shops and products come and open in the storefront in both of the roadside.
+Charoen Rat Road served as a large wholesale area for more than 30 years until equipment from China and untanned leather from Thailand began to be imported by Chinese investors.
+At present, Charoen Rat Road has many Chinese leather shops and products in storefronts on both sides of the road.